 - Orthodox Christians celebrate Christmas on January 7th according to the Gregorian Calendar (Gregorian Calendar is 13 days afterward than Julian Calendar).

 - While the Armenian Church celebrates it on January 6.

 4. Why Is Christmas On December 25th – Why Do We Celebrate Christmas On December 25

 - Not a single and confirm logic exists to explain why we celebrate Christmas on December 25th.

 - Christians celebrate it as the birthday of Jesus, however, his exact date of birth is unknown.

-- The earliest record of Christmas celebration on December 25th date backs to 336 AD when Constantine was the Roman Emperor.
+- The earliest record of the Christmas celebration on December 25th dates backs to 336 AD when Constantine was the Roman Emperor.
 Yet, at that time, Christmas was not an official celebration.